-And its the same with flashes of light phobia.
+And its the same with light flashes phobia.
 Sometimes just a passing thought of light flashes can set off a panic attack.

 Most folks with phobias, including selaphobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of flashes of light phobia makes it even more difficult.
+The presence of actual physical symptoms of light flashes phobia makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with selaphobia simply learn to avoid the light flashes situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully flashes of light phobia can now be overcome quickly and easily if you choose the right approach.
+Mercifully light flashes phobia can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Flashes of Light Phobia can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Light Flashes Phobia can be overcome

 About the Fear

-The actual feelings of Flashes of Light Phobia are extremely common.
+The actual feelings of Light Flashes Phobia are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.